nomeata/capture-the-ic-token/README.md

 What happens if I transfer funds to that account?
 -------------------------------------------------

 They will up the stakes for this treasure hunt, so feel free to!
 But note that very likely, these tokens would simply be lost.

+Also, should the subnet hosting this canister ever get reset, or Canister Signatures not implemented as planned, the tokens would be lost.

 More questions or comments?
 ---------------------------